catkira/open5G_phy/README.md

 The SSS detector currently operates in search mode, which means that it compares the received SSS sequence to all possible 335 SSS for the given N_id_1 which comes from the PSS detection.
 The code is optimized to not use any multiplication and no large additions.
 This is achieved by doing every operation in a separate clock cycle.
 This means the core needs about 335 * 127 = 42545 cycles to finish the detection, assuming the system clock is 100 MHz, that would be 425 us.
 The code is also memory optimized, by only storing the two m-sequences that are needed to construct all the possible SSS.
 It currently builds the stored m-sequences at startup using [this](https://github.com/catkira/LFSR) LFSR core.
 The code could be modified to have the m-sequences statically stored.

+# Frame sync
+This core keeps track of the current subframe number and controls the PSS detector.
+It sends the PSS detector to sleep for 20 ms after a SSB was detected.
+This core also sends the sync signals like PBCH_start to the FFT_demod core.
+The FFT_demod core needs this timing information, so that it can use long and short CP (Cyclic Prefix) when needed.

 # Channel estimator
 The channel estimator currently only corrects the phase angles, this is enough for BPSK and QPSK demodulation.
 It also detects the PBCH DMRS (DeModulation Reference Sequence) by comparing the incoming pilots with the 8 possible ibar_SSB configurations.
 The detected ibar_SSB is then send to the frame_sync core which uses this signal to align itself to the right subframe number.